shaunabanana/unity-websocket-server/README.md

 public class MyWebSocketServer: WebSocketServer {

-  public void OnOpen(WebSocketConnection connection) {
+  override public void OnOpen(WebSocketConnection connection) {
     // Here, (string)connection.id gives you a unique ID to identify the client.
     Debug.Log(connection.id);
   }

-  public void OnMessage(WebSocketMessage message) {
+  override public void OnMessage(WebSocketMessage message) {
     // (WebSocketConnection)message.connection gives you the connection that send the message.
     // (string)message.id gives you a unique ID for the message.
     // (string)message.data gives you the message content.